Romania Wedding Traditions: What to Expect & What Gifts to Bring

 Alina&Calin024

-The two of us at Starea Civila it’s where you officially get married
+My wife and I at Starea Civila, where you officially get married

 Alina&Calin042

-It doesn’t take long and you’re married.
-And we now have the papers to prove it.
+It doesn’t take long, and you’re married.
+And we now have the documents to prove it.

 Alina&Calin070